DataDog/hiring-engineers/answers.md

 ![service](img/service.png)

-By clicking on the service I could see detailed view:
+By clicking on the service I could see a detailed view:

 ![Service details](img/service-details.png)